 Uniforms and Equipment

-*** Note that DLL Softball policy states that, for player safety, NO jewelry (including earrings, bracelets, necklaces, etc.) may be worn during games and practices. ***
+*** Note that DLL Softball policy states that for player safety NO jewelry (including earrings, bracelets, watches, necklaces, or "taped over" earrings, etc.) may be worn during games and practices. ***

 Ages 6 to 10 - Purchase the largest glove (11”-12”) that will fit the player’s hand and one she can control.
 A soft leather glove is preferred over plastic or cloth.
 Do not spend a large sum of money on a glove because the player will outgrow this smaller size.

 Ages 11 to 14 - Purchase the largest glove (11½” to 12 ½”) that will fit the player’s hand and one she can control.
 A quality soft leather glove is recommended because it is comfortable, easily controllable and less difficult to break in.

 Purchase your own helmet.
 Helmets must have a face guard / cage.

 Purchase your own inexpensive alloy fastpitch softball bat.
 Avoid purchasing a bat that is too long or heavy.
 Follow this simple rule of thumb – player should hold the bat by the handle, fully extended at arm’s length with the bat horizontal to the ground.
 Rotate the wrist so that the bat moves like a windshield wiper.
 If the player is unable to do this, then the bat is too heavy.